← All Stories

 By Dutton Family

-Without it, his son Michael Leonard would never have been born — and neither would any of us.
+Without Truman's decision, his son Michael Leonard would never have been born — and neither would any of us.

 Comments